aurazelco/SGDifferencesHumanBrain/Integration/README.md

 ## Brief description of the Functional_analysis scripts

 * [Compare_Enrichment.R](Functional_analysis/Compare_Enrichment.R), [Compare_Enrichment_func.R](Functional_analysis/Compare_Enrichment_func.R) - script to analyze and compare the GO results: 1) for each ct and condition, F v M; 2) for each ct, F and M separately across conditions.

+### Second trimester integration

+#### Single-cell RNA sequencing datasets

+From the [UCSC Cell Browser](https://cells-test.gi.ucsc.edu), we used the following dataset for the second trimester integration:
+1. Nowakowski et al. 2017 - Spatiotemporal Gene Expression Trajectories Reveal Developmental Hierarchies of the Human Cortex ([paper](https://www.science.org/doi/epdf/10.1126/science.aap8809), [UCSC dataset](https://cells-test.gi.ucsc.edu/?ds=cortex-dev))
+2. Eze et al. 2021 - Heterogeneity of Human Neuroepithelial Cells and Early Radial Glia ([paper](https://www.nature.com/articles/s41593-020-00794-1), [UCSC dataset](https://cells-test.gi.ucsc.edu/?ds=early-brain))

+These two datasets all contained fetal samples, with both female and male samples.
+However, since the studies were likely not designed with a sex comparison in mind, we could find little number of age-matching samples between females and males within the same dataset.
+Therefore, we decided to integrate the two datasets and group the samples according to the gestational trimester, instead of by gestational week.
+This strategy also allowed for better comparison with the results from the Velmeshev analysis.